Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ![png](avgtemps.png)

-You can clearly see the occurances of higher temperatures / overheating in our battery packs depending on the battery pack model / lot no. So we now see what is the underlying cause of our increased warranty costs, but we want to dig deeper into the issue - back when the cars were assembled and tested so we can prevent it in the future.
+The occurrences of higher temperatures and overheating in the battery packs are related to the battery pack model and lot number.
+You need to identify the underlying cause of the increased warranty costs and prevent it in the future.
+This requires you to dig deeper and go back to when the cars were assembled and tested.

-#### Step 2: We need additional data - access test results from our Data Lake
+#### Step 2: Get additional data.
+Access test results from Data Lake.

-Taking this analysis even further, we want to understand how we can detect bad batteries before they end up in our customers' cars.
-This will help us avoid expensive warranty repair cycles and poor customer satisfaction in the future.
-When the cars are manufactured we store detailed test reports for the various parts and subsystems that comprise the vehicle.
-These are voluminous semi-structured data and are loaded directly into our Data Lake which is housed in an object store.
+You want to understand how to detect bad batteries before they end up in your customers' cars.
+This will help you avoid expensive warranty repair cycles and poor customer satisfaction in the future.
+When the cars are manufactured, you store detailed test reports for the various parts and subsystems that make up the vehicle.
+The reports are voluminous, semi-structured data that is loaded directly into the Data Lake and housed in an object store.

-Using Teradata Vantage we can natively pull in this data and use it for our analysis!
+Using Teradata Vantage, you can natively pull in this data for analysis.

-Create an authorization object and uncomment the EXTERNAL SECURITY clauses in the statements below to use.
+Create an authorization object and uncomment the EXTERNAL SECURITY clauses in the statements below:

 ```sql
 CREATE AUTHORIZATION MyAuth
 USER 'ACCESS_KEY_ID'
 PASSWORD 'SECRET_ACCESS_KEY';
 ```

-Create a foreign table to access the JSON formatted data in Amazon S3:
+Create a foreign table to access the JSON-formatted data in Amazon S3:

 ```sql